Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 Slower metabolism

 Metabolic adaptation is a protective mechanism.
-Your body tries to conserve energy when it detects sustained calorie reduction, making your metabolism temporarily slower.
+Your body tries to conserve energy when it detects sustained calorie reduction, which makes your metabolism temporarily slower.
+This slowdown can make it harder to continue losing weight at the same rate, even if you’re sticking to your plan.

 Inconsistent habits

-Skipping meals, irregular eating patterns or fluctuating portion sizes can disrupt routine and affect appetite hormones, making weight loss less predictable.
+Skipping meals, irregular eating patterns or fluctuating portion sizes can disrupt routine, affect appetite hormones, and consequently make weight loss less predictable.

 Changes in appetite